Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 12. Buy Local Pasture-raised Products

-Eating pasture-raised rather than factory farm-raised animal products is helpful, but eating less of them, in general, is even better.
+Eating pasture-raised rather than factory farm-raised animal products is helpful, but eating fewer of them in general is even better.

 According to the Consultative Group on International Agricultural Research (CGIAR), livestock accounts for over 14 percent of global greenhouse gas emissions.